AviatrixSystems/Docs/HowTos/UserSSL_VPN_AWS_SSO_SAML_Config.rst

    :numbered:

 ==============================================================================
-OpenVPN® with SAML Client on AWS SSO IdP
+OpenVPN® with SAML Authentication on AWS SSO IdP
 ==============================================================================

 Overview